In humble home, Guatemala farmer finds ancient Maya murals under plaster

 After making the discovery, Asicona swiftly made repairs to his home to prevent leaks during the country's soggy rainy season and pushed the family's beds to opposite walls where his kids jump up and down.

-Cabinets have been moved to the center of the room in order to keep dust from dirtying the murals.
+Cabinets have been moved to the centre of the room in order to keep dust from dirtying the murals.

 He has received visitors from as far away as Europe who have paid up to $10 dollars to come in and see the paintings, but without more support he worries that the prized artwork could disappear.